Titans clinch 2nd straight AFC South, beating Miami 34-3 - WHIZ News

 The Titans (11-5) won their second straight overall and third in four games to clinch their first back-to-back division titles since the start of the AFL when this franchise was the Houston Oilers and won three straight Eastern Division championships.
 They also won 11 games for a second consecutive season for the first time since 2002-03 — and currently are the AFC’s top seed after Kansas City lost at Cincinnati.

 Miami came in as the first team in NFL history to win seven straight after a seven-game skid.
-That surge helped push the Dolphins into the third and final wild-card spot in the AFC, but this loss seriously damaged their playoff hopes.
+That surge helped push the Dolphins into the third and final wild-card spot in the AFC, but the loss ended their playoff hopes.

+“Anytime you don’t have the performance that you’re looking for, you’re disappointed,” Miami coach Brian Flores said.

 On a cold and rainy day, the Titans ran more than they threw.
 Tannehill was 13 of 18 for 120 yards and a 127.1 passer rating against the team that drafted him eighth overall in 2012 before trading him to Tennessee in March 2019.
 Tannehill is 31-15 as the Titans’ starter with his third straight playoff berth clinched.